 David is a GP in West Bridgford and also teach across all different year groups at the Primary Care Education Unit at University of Nottingham Medical School.
 His role within NATH is GP Lead for the GP Assistant Spread and Adoption across the Midlands.
 His is responsible for promoting, recruiting and delivering the GPA Course, in co-ordination with the University of Chester and HEE.

 He has achieved a Postgraduate Certificate in Medical Education.
 He considers himself approachable, honest and hopefully helpful and is happy to be contacted about any queries or concerns relating to the GPA Programme locally.

-As a past Chair to the N&S Practice Manager Forum, Chair to N&S PBC Board, and Co-Founder of the Collingham Healthcare Education Centre (CHEC) - Julie is a great asset to the NATH team.
-With 25 years in general management, Julie has an impressive 18 years in Primary Care and is an active advocate for practice management in several arenas (i.e. CMI, Notts LMC, IHM, PCN) and now here at NATH.
+Julie was a past Chair to the Newark & Sherwood (N&S) Practice Manager Forum, Chair to N&S Practice Based Commissioning Board, and Co-Founder of the Collingham Healthcare Education Centre.
+Julie has an impressive 20 years in Primary Care and is an active advocate for practice management in several arenas.

 Lisa values building strong relationships within organisations and runs a leadership, workforce and organisational development consultancy (Enono Ltd).
 As an associate for NATH, Lisa supports their leadership, workforce and organisational development needs.
 She is also commissioned as a Primary Care Associate for various organisations throughout England.

 Lisa has a distinction in Business Administration; Strategic Management and Leadership (Level 7); a PGCert in Public Services Management; LLB (Hons) Law, and a Diploma in Social Policy and Economics.
 Lisa is a change facilitator, a certified practitioner for the Five Behaviours of a Cohesive Team; Everything DiSC, TKI Conflict Mode Instrument and PRINCE2.